FANZ

 Creating a flow

-Click Create flow to open the setup wizard.
+Click Create Flow to open the setup wizard.
 It has three steps:

 Step 1: Name your flow